Our Founder’s Intentions

 Emma Brett qualified as a member of the Institute of Chartered Accountants England and Wales, while working for the accountancy practice H W Fisher.
 She subsequently moved to Smith & Williamson, working there for fifteen years progressing to director level in the Assurance and Business Services department.
 Her specialist areas include external and internal audit, due diligence, reporting accountant for listings, business plan validation as well as investigative and special assignments.
 Her clients included a wide range of charitable entities including independent schools.
 She also played an active role in the training of students, and served as Chair of the training committee.

 Emma has always lived locally to Chigwell School.
 She attended school at West Hatch High School in Chigwell before going to study accountancy at London Metropolitan University.
-She is also a member of an audit committee of a local Housing Association.
+Emma is also Chair of the Finance, Audit and Risk Committee of a local housing association.

-A specialist in teaching maths and physical education, Jenny Gwinn has recently retired as Head of Chigwell Junior School.
+A specialist in teaching maths and physical education, Jenny Gwinn recently retired as Head of Chigwell Junior School in 2010.
 Previously, she taught at Wycombe Abbey before moving to Wellingborough school as Deputy Head.

 Jenny gained her teaching qualification at Bedford College of Physical Education, and her degree in maths and education at the Open University.
 Jenny has been strongly involved in community work, notably for Northants County Council Adoption Panel; as coordinator for Parent to Parent Information on Adoption Services, and her Parochial Church Council.